Randomized Matrix Decompositions using R: Additional functionality

 The procedure can be considerably accelerated by means of randomization.
 Specifically, we can first compute the randomized QB decomposition via Algorithm~\ref{alg:rqb}.
 Then, the smaller matrix $\mathbf{B}$ is used to compute the ID decomposition.
 The computational steps are outlined in Algorithm~\ref{alg:rid}.
 For a detailed discussion, and theoretical results we refer to~\cite{voronin2015rsvdpack}, and~\cite{voronin2017efficient}.
 Therein, it is also described how the factor matrix $\mathbf{Z}$ can be efficiently constructed.
 Note, however, that our algorithm differs from the implementation by~\cite{voronin2015rsvdpack}.
 We compute the ID based on the matrix $\mathbf{B}$ (obtained as described in Section~\ref{sec:framework}).
 In our experiments, this approach shows to be more accurate, while slightly more computational demanding.

-\subsection{The rid() function}
+\subsection{The \code{rid()} function}

-The \code{rid()} function provides the option to compute both the deterministic and the randomized interpolative decomposition via Algorithm~\ref{alg:id} and~\ref{alg:rid}.
-The interface of the \code{rid()} function takes the following functional form:

-The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
+The \code{rid()} function provides the option to compute both the deterministic and the randomized interpolative decomposition via Algorithms~\ref{alg:id} and~\ref{alg:rid}.
+The interface of the \code{rid()} function takes the following functional form: \begin{Code} rid(A, k, mode = "col", p = 10, q = 0, idx_only = FALSE, rand = TRUE) \end{Code} The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
 The second mandatory argument \code{k} sets the desired target rank, which is required to be $k < \text{min}\{m,n\}$.
 The argument \code{mode = c("col", "row")} determines whether the column or row ID should be computed.
 The parameters \code{p} and \code{q} are described in Section~\ref{sec:framework}.
 The argument \code{rand} can be used to switch between the deterministic and randomized algorithms.
-By default the randomized algorithm is selected, and setting this argument \code{rand=FALSE} selects the deterministic algorithm.
+By default the randomized algorithm is selected, and setting this argument \code{rand = FALSE} selects the deterministic algorithm.